VL-Nav: Neuro-Symbolic Reasoning-based Vision-Language Navigation: Methodology

 This \emph{instance-based} approach mimics human behavior when searching for an object: upon glimpsing something that \emph{might} match the target, one naturally moves closer to confirm.
 VL-Nav likewise does not ignore intermediate detections.
 Instead, any candidate above a confidence threshold is treated as a valid \emph{goal candidate}, allowing the robot to approach and verify whether it truly is an instance of interest.
-If the detection turns out to be incorrect, the robot continues exploring via frontiers or other instance cues, producing an accurate and robust strategy for zero-shot navigation toward a target instance.
+If the detection turns out to be incorrect, the robot continues exploring via frontiers or other instance cues.